 During the holidays, it might be easier to lose track of your fiber intake, but it’s important to always eat enough fiber.
-Fiber is not only great for people with type 2 diabetes, it’s also necessary for the healthy bacteria in your gut.
+Fiber is not only great for people with type 2 diabetes, but it’s also necessary for the healthy bacteria in your gut.
 It also keeps our cholesterol levels healthy, which is vital for preventing heart disease, diabetes, and stroke.
-If you are concerned with eating too much fiber, the recipes below are also well balanced to help you avoid the gas and bloating that can come from eating too much fiber.
+If you are concerned about eating too much fiber, the recipes below are also well-balanced to help you avoid the gas and bloating that can come from eating too much fiber.
 A healthy balance is always the best way to go.

 That’s why we put together a list of 15 delicious recipes from our Food Monster App that contain a good amount of fiber.
-They range from breakfast to lunch and dinner, so that you can enjoy them all holiday season long.
+They range from breakfast to lunch and dinner so that you can enjoy them all holiday season long.

 1. Creamy Sweet Potato Noodles With Ginger Tempeh

 Jess Hoffman‘s colorful and veggie-centric bowl of Creamy Sweet Potato Noodles With Ginger Tempeh is the perfect, healthy comfort food!
-Sweet potatoes are spiralized into tender, vibrant noodles then tossed in a creamy, savory sauce made from coconut milk, soy sauce, and Sriracha and finally served with a side of crispy kale.
-Garlic-ginger tempeh is also added for protein and since it’s fermented, it has probiotics to keep your tummy happy!
+Sweet potatoes are spiralized into tender, vibrant noodles then tossed in a creamy, savory sauce made from coconut milk, soy sauce, and Sriracha, and finally served with a side of crispy kale.
+Garlic-ginger tempeh is also added for protein, and since it’s fermented, it has probiotics to keep your tummy happy!

 2. Roasted Brussels Sprouts With Apples and Chestnuts

 It’s that time of year!
 The time to roast chestnuts, Brussels sprouts, and apples.
 If you aren’t sure if you like Brussels sprouts, give these Roasted Brussels Sprouts With Apples and Chestnuts by Michaell Johnson a try.
-Despite their reputation, they actually have a pretty mild flavor when roasted.
+Despite their reputation, they have a pretty mild flavor when roasted.
 If you are trying to convince your kids to try them, remind them they are mini cabbages made bite-size just for them.
 And pretty cute too!
-Make sure you make this dish on a cookie sheet for maximizing your crispiness efforts.
+Make sure you make this dish on a cookie sheet to maximize your crispiness efforts.

 3. Chickpea Jalapeño Salad